harness-community/drone-testng/README.md

 Description: If true, the build will fail if any configuration method (e.g., @BeforeSuite, @AfterTest) fails.
 Example: true

-- `PLUGIN_PLUGIN_FAIL_IF_NO_RESULTS`
-Description: If true, the build will fail if no TestNG XML report files are found.
-Example: true

 - `LOG_LEVEL` debug/info Level defines the plugin log level.
 Set this to debug to see the response from NUnit